endreymarcell/namingthings/src/pages/posts/wizard-no-more.md

 this is not a tool that makes their job easier or quicker.
 This is something that strips them of the very thing that makes them who they are.

 And for this reason, I'm currently mourning.
-The line, it is drawn, the curse, it is cast.